Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 do not affect the mental and physical activity of the child;

-have a quick and long-term (up to 24 hours) therapeutic effect - one tablet is enough to forget about allergy symptoms for the whole day;
+have a quick and long-lasting (up to 24 hours) therapeutic effect - one tablet is enough to forget about allergy symptoms for the whole day;

-in addition to antiallergic, they have antiemetic, antiulcer and other effects (some drugs); do not reduce their effectiveness with prolonged use.
+in addition to antiallergic, they have antiemetic, antiulcer and other actions (some drugs); do not reduce their effectiveness with long-term use.

-Perhaps the only drawback of second generation antiallergic drugs is their ability to have a negative effect on the children's cardiovascular system.
-Due to the possible cardiotoxic effect, the use of such drugs is not recommended for children with various pathologies of the heart and blood vessels.
+Perhaps the only drawback of second-generation antiallergic drugs is their ability to have a negative impact on the children's cardiovascular system.
+Due to the possible cardiotoxic effect, the use of such drugs is not recommended for children with various pathologies heart and blood vessels.

 Among the most prominent representatives of the second generation: